Rate Challenge

 Net position (horizon)

-Disclaimer: Ballpark only; excludes depreciation schedules, land tax and product-level fees.
-Duty tables are simplified; TAS/SA/ACT can vary — use override or ask us to quote precisely.
-LMI uses an indicative premium curve by LVR with loadings for investment/IO/large loans; lender/provider tables differ.
-Tax uses AU resident brackets from 1 July 2024 and a simple negative-gearing approach.
-Always seek personal advice and a credit quote.
+Disclaimer: Ballpark only.
+This is a simplified strategy tool, not financial, tax or credit advice.
+It excludes depreciation schedules, land tax, lender-specific product fees, offset/redraw behaviour, and servicing policy.
+Duty tables are simplified; SA, TAS and ACT require override inputs here.
+LMI uses an indicative premium curve by LVR with loadings for investment, IO and larger loans; provider tables differ.
+Tax uses Australian resident income-tax brackets from 1 July 2024 with a simplified year-by-year rental-income approach.
+Always seek personal advice and a formal credit quote.

 Input guides